 We also noticed a significant increase in the visibility of our email campaigns.
 FY22 closed with an open rate of 36% which is an 18% increase from last year.
 Open rates are email marketing metrics that measure the percentage rate at which emails are opened.
 This is an indicator that we are reaching our audience and they continue to find the information we share relevant to their needs.
 A total of 208 email blasts were sent to our audience of 6,156 people.

 Data is collected to support organizational decision-making and strategy.
 To maximize the usefulness of data, one must first optimize the data collection processes, and in the past year we have worked to improve those processes.
 One case is our training records.
 Data that was once tracked in a static Excel spreadsheet moved to a relational database in Microsoft Access and finally to the statewide Empire State Child Care Match system managed by the Early Care and Learning Council.
 Moving forward we are looking to shift our monthly reporting to strictly web-based to improve data integrity.
 We continue to identify new ways to collect, store, and organize information that can improve our agency.
-The introduction of Tableau has improved our ability to create meaningful visualizations with the data we possess.

 Child Care Resource and Referral Services